ilexl/Faces-To-Cubemap/README.md

 # Faces-To-Cubemap
 Simple python tool that turns 6 faces (.png) from a .zip file into a single cubemap texture (.png)

-# ZIP → Flax Cubemap Tool
+# ZIP → Cubemap Tool

 A simple python tool (tested in Python 3.13) that converts a ZIP archive containing six cubemap face images into a single cubemap texture using a horizontal cross layout.